Hot glue is a type of adhesive commonly made from melted polymers, resins, and waxes.

 Hot glue is a fast-drying adhesive, which means it sets quickly.
 On average, it will take about 2 to 3 minutes to set on most surfaces.

-It is always best to read the instructions on your hot glue gun and sticks to find out how long you should wait for the glue to dry.
+It, therefore, is recommended to read the instructions on your hot glue gun sticks to find out how long you should wait for the glue to dry.

-If you are working with hot glue on a project that will be exposed to high temperatures, you might consider using different products like silicone adhesive or a two-part epoxy adhesive that will provide better results.
+If you are working with hot glue on a project exposed to extremely low or high temperatures, you might consider using different products like silicone adhesive or a two-part epoxy adhesive that will provide better results.

 The Bottom Line

-However, you must note that this fast-setting adhesive will not stick to very smooth surfaces, like metal, silicone, vinyl, wax, or greasy and wet surfaces.
+However, you must note that this fast-setting adhesive will not stick to smooth surfaces like metal, silicone, vinyl, wax, or greasy and wet surfaces.
 It is also unsuitable for use in extreme temperatures and will not hold for long on heavy surfaces under force.